jsga/WorldCovr_BI_public/README.md

 # WorldCovr retention metrics dashboard

-This repository contains the code necessary to create a dashboard that displays customer retentions metrics and display results in a synthetic and visual manner.
+This repository contains the code necessary to create a dashboard that displays customer retentions metrics and results in a synthetic and visual manner.

 ## The dashboard